pkudle/docker-practice/README.md

+This is sample project, done to deploy student registration app.
+- Backend is in Java Sprinboot
+- Frontend is in React
+- Database used is MariaDB

 # MariaDB Setup and Configuration Guide for Windows

 This guide explains how to set up MariaDB, create a database, and Create Database User